Sycomore – Nurturing – Earthkeeper of Fruit Trees (Queen of Cups)

 Genus: Ficus – Family: Moraceae

 Message: When sycomore appears, we are reminded to listen with our heart.
-This is a time of compassion and caring for others as well as our self.
+This is a time of compassion for others as well as our self.
 The appearance of sycomore signals that we are being called to help, support and teach others during a time of need.
 During this time, it is important to define our boundaries so we don’t lose our self in the process.
 Create beauty with art, words or music.

 Challenge: Close-minded and shut down, unwilling to change.